 - Action over faders has an effect on the twelve Slots.
+Absolute and relative modes.
 Use hints: Live tweaking, homogenize, “tame” a Sound Bank, or modify all Slot parameters while sequencing the Slots via CV-input.

 - Save, Load, Name, and Rename projects, banks, sounds and sort them into folders.